aridjayarecipes/cutesrecipes.web.app/content/post/2205-how-to-make-homemade-spiced-plum-and-fig-chutney.md

 - "1 Bay leaf"
 - "1/2 tsp Each salt and black pepper"
 recipeinstructions:
-- "Very finely chop the onion, add to a heavy base saucepan with a dash of olive oil and cook for 5 minutes to soften the onion, don't burn it!"
+- "Very finely chop the onion, add to a heavy base saucepan with a dash of olive oil and cook for 5 minutes to soften the onion, don&#39;t burn it!"
 - "Add the garlic, ginger and chilli, cook for further 5 minutes stirring so as not to burn the garlic or onion."
 - "Add all other ingredients to the pan, bring to a simmer and cook for 30-40 minutes, stirring frequently so it dosnt stick to the bottom."
 - "Taste it a few times during cooking and adjust to your own taste, mine was a bit sweet initially but a few more drops of vinegar and a pinch of pepper made it perfect."